ginkgobioworks/abdev-benchmark/data/schema/README.md

 ## Prediction Format

-All baselines must output predictions in the following CSV format:
+All model must output predictions in the following CSV format:

 ### Required Columns
 - `antibody_name` (string): Unique identifier for the antibody